codecrafting-io/adoldap/README.md

 [TOP](#configuration)

-Even not beign necessary to provide a single information to connect, is recommended to do it due to consistency of the search results and specially for performance.
+Even not beign necessary to provide a single configuration to connect, is recommended to do it due to consistency of the search results and specially for performance reasons.
 Is **recommeded** to provide a BASE_DN (you can use the `defaultNamingContext`) and for servers is preferreable to use the `primaryDomainControllers`, to a faster connection.
 So after you inspect the values returned by the code above, use them to connect like in the code below:

 ```php
 try {